 From applying sunscreen to brushing our teeth, we constantly face chemical exposure risks.
 Chemical exposure can be everywhere, from an everyday household item to the debris left after a hurricane or fire.
 Whether newsworthy disasters or everyday situations like installing new carpeting in your home, the risk of chemical exposure is always a question.
 In these instances, environmental specialists play a crucial role in determining the level of risk the public faces, continually assessing which products are safe and which might pose a health risk.
 Environmental scientists and specialists perform many functions, including informing government officials of present and potential environmental dangers and working in laboratories testing pollutants.

 Those interested in this field can develop the research skills, critical thinking and expertise needed to protect the public.
-Earning a master’s degree in public health can provide the training needed for a career as an environmental scientist.
+Earning an online Master of Public Health degree can provide the training needed for a career as an environmental scientist.

 Professor Dingsheng Li: Environmental Scientist

-Dingsheng Li, assistant professor at the School of Community Health Sciences at the University of Nevada, Reno, is an environmental scientist who studies human exposure to chemicals and their health risks.
+Dr. Dingsheng Li, Assistant Professor in the School of Public Health (on-campus) at the University of Nevada, Reno, is an environmental scientist who studies human exposure to chemicals and their health risks.
 “Environmental health is a pretty broad topic,” he says.
 “I focus on human health risk assessment, especially around chemicals.
 How chemicals can affect our health through inhalation, digestion, or skin contact, among other things.
 I also do something called life cycle assessment, which involves trying to determine the impact of the release of new chemicals on human health when we manufacture something or implement a new policy.”

 Traditionally, the public’s view of chemical exposure has been tied to major disasters (e.g. an oil tanker spill or visible pollution), but, as Professor Li notes, everyday products in our food, furniture and home ventilation systems can have a direct impact on public health.